arsalananwar11/Mini-Poll-App/README.md

 2. [Technologies](#technologies): Lists the technologies used to build the app.
 3. [Installation](#installation): Detailed installation steps for setting up the app locally, including creating a virtual environment and running the Django development server.
 4. [Folder Structure](#folder-structure): Explains the structure of the project, with brief descriptions of key files and directories.
-5. [Screenshots](#screenshots): Placeholders for screenshots to visually showcase the app.
+5. [App Snippets](#screenshots): Placeholders for screenshots to visually showcase the app.

 ---